Chapter 17: Shenandoah II: Leadership and Survival

 vitally necessary.
 Captain Watts Caudill would later say that he trusted

-pace count in his own head everywhere he went, including making
+pace count in his head everywhere he went, including making withdrawals.

-withdrawals.
-Starting at the beginning of his tour of duty, on routine
+Starting at the beginning of his tour of duty, on routine patrols, he

-patrols, he had taught himself to do this in all types of terrain.
-Due
+had taught himself to do this in all types of terrain.
+Due to the

-to the conscious efforts of Dick, it's a safe bet that other commanders
+conscious efforts of Dick, it's a safe bet that other commanders in the

-in the unit saw this as an important skill to develop also.
-Most all our
+unit also saw this as an essential skill to develop.
+Almost all our

-leaders present after Brown left were good at developing important
+leaders present after Brown left were good at developing critical skills

-commanders, including Watts, understood that pinpointing where one was
+commanders, including Watts, understood that pinpointing one's location

-located on the face of the earth was at the top of the list of things to
+on the face of the earth was at the top of the list of things to know.

 Fortunately, God gave Dick the necessary time needed to put the